rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description

-<p>Controls the haptic feedback on decode.
-This means that if this is set to true, then the device will vibrate when a decode occurs.</p>
+Controls the haptic feedback on decode.
+This means that if this is set to true, then the device will vibrate when a decode occurs.
 ####Params
 <p><strong>Default:</strong> true</p>
 ####Access